Horus: Conflict between Horus and Set

-Horus was told by his mother, Isis, to protect the people of Egypt from Set, the god of the desert, who had killed Horus' father, Osiris.
+Horus was told by his mother, Isis, to protect the people of Egypt from Set, the god of the desert, who had killed Horus's father, Osiris.
 Horus had many battles with Set, not only to avenge his father but to choose the rightful ruler of Egypt.
 In these battles, Horus came to be associated with Lower Egypt and became its patron.

 According to The Contendings of Horus and Seth, Set is depicted as trying to prove his dominance by seducing Horus and then having sexual intercourse with him.
 However, Horus places his hand between his thighs and catches Set's semen, then subsequently throws it in the river so that he may not be said to have been inseminated by Set.
 Horus (or Isis herself in some versions) then deliberately spreads his semen on some lettuce, which was Set's favourite food.
 After Set had eaten the lettuce, they went to the gods to try to settle the argument over the rule of Egypt.
 The gods first listened to Set's claim of dominance over Horus, and call his semen forth, but it answered from the river, invalidating his claim.
-Then, the gods listened to Horus' claim of having dominated Set, and call his semen forth, and it answered from inside Set.
+Then, the gods listened to Horus's claim of having dominated Set, and call his semen forth, and it answered from inside Set.

 However, Set still refused to relent, and the other gods were getting tired from over eighty years of fighting and challenges.
 Horus and Set challenged each other to a boat race, where they each raced in a boat made of stone.
 Horus and Set agreed, and the race started.
 But Horus had an edge: his boat was made of wood painted to resemble stone, rather than true stone.
-Set's boat, being made of heavy stone, sank, but Horus' did not.
+Set's boat, being made of heavy stone, sank, but Horus's did not.
 Horus then won the race, and Set stepped down and officially gave Horus the throne of Egypt.
 Upon becoming king after Set's defeat, Horus gives offerings to his deceased father Osiris, thus reviving and sustaining him in the afterlife.
 After the New Kingdom, Set was still considered the lord of the desert and its oases.